nfrappart/nfrappart.github.io/_posts/2024-11-11-traefik-getting-started-with-docker.markdown

 # 3- Traefik
 Now, let's take a step back and introduce Traefik, or rather Traefik Proxy I should say.
 Traefik Labs is developping multiple product around what we can call "ingress" management, in the broad sense of the term (not specifically Ingress as in Kubernetes).
 Traefik proxy is open source and is what we will use here, but Traefik Labs also has Traefik Hub (API Gateway/Management) and Traefik Enterprise, in its portfolio.
 Traefik Proxy is free, but depending on your needs, other version should be used.
 Some will of course induce additional costs.
-But as with anything in the OSS world, I strongly encourage to assess your need and use the more refined paid versions this is what fits your needs.
+But as with anything in the OSS world, I strongly encourage to assess your need and use the more refined paid versions if this is what fits your needs.
 Paying for the full product when your business or your client benefits from it is the best way to support this open source ecosystem, so that we can still use awesome products for free for personal or small businesses use cases.

 Here we will use Traefik locally with Docker, but you can use it as an Ingress Controller alternative if you're a Kubernetes user.
 There is also a very great integration with HashiCorp's scheduler: Nomad.

 # 4- Run Traefik locally with Docker
 We want to use Traefik to expose our services running in our docker host.
-The purpose here is to easiily spin-up services on a local machine, while still having SSL and mock a real world infrastructure where your service is hsoted behind some kind of load balancer.
+The purpose here is to easiily spin-up services on a local machine, while still having SSL and mock a real world infrastructure where your service is hosted behind some kind of load balancer.

 So first, ensure that you have the requirements on your machine, as indicated in the [# 2- Prerequisites](#2--Prerequisites) section.
 You will then have to setup multiple files: